dotnet/coreclr/Documentation/building/testing-with-corefx.md

 1. Build CoreFX against your just-built CoreCLR.
 2. Build CoreFX normally, against the "last known good" version of CoreCLR, and then overwrite the "last known good" CoreCLR.

-Option #1 might fail to build if you have made breaking changes in CoreCLR.
+Option #1 might fail to build if CoreCLR has breaking changes that have not propagated to CoreFX yet.
 Option #2 should always succeed the build, since the CoreFX CI has verified this build already.
 Option #2 is generally recommended.